llealloo/audiolink/README.md

 ### Bugfixes
 - Ask User to save current scenes before opening the example scene

-## 0.3.1 - November 26th, 2022
-### Changes
-- Updated the AudioLink package to work in both world and avatar projects, by removing the dependency on UdonSharp.
-The first time you attempt to import AudioLink into a world project, a popup will appear prompting you to install UdonSharp.

-## 0.3.0 - November 11th, 2022
-### New features
-- AudioLink is now a curated package!
-As such, it can be installed with [VRChat Creator Companion](https://vcc.docs.vrchat.com/).
-This is new the recommended way to install AudioLink.
-For avatar projects and non-VRChat use cases, there is a regular old UnityPackage you can use.
-Please see the readme for [a guide on how to update your projects](#updating-world-projects-from-version-28-or-lower-first-time-setup-please-see-next-section).
-We recommend you follow this guide, as the update is a breaking change.
-- Since the folder structure has changed, custom shaders may need to be upgraded.
-A tool has been included to automatically upgrade shaders where needed.
-This tool is accessible from "AudioLink -> Update AudioLink compatible shaders" in the top menu of the editor.
-(Thanks, 3)
-- Added Global Strings - text which can be read from AudioLink compatible shaders.
-Use this to retrieve the name of the local player and master in a shader, or to feed custom string data through.
-Info on usage is in Documentation.
-See `AudioLinkGetGlobalStringChar(uint stringIndex, uint charIndex)` in AudioLink.cginc for details.
-- Included Amplify nodes for using AudioLink have been overhauled.
-They are now in their own "AudioLink" category, and handle including the relevant files automatically.
-Also, links to documentation are added.
-(Thanks, Nestorboy)
-- Added a function, `AudioLinkGetAudioSourcePosition()`, for getting the worldspace position of the audio source being used to feed AudioLink.
-(Thanks, 3)
-- Various shaders have been updated to supported Single Pass Stereo Instanced rendering, for future compatability.
-(Thanks, 3)
-- The included video player, AudioLinkMiniPlayer, has been updated to support LTCGI.
-(Thanks, Texelsaur)
-- The example AudioLink scene can now be quickly accessed using the "AudioLink -> Open AudioLink Example Scene" button in the top menu of the editor.
-- The live AudioLink demo world has gotten an overhaul, and has a bunch of new cool things to play with.
-### Changes
-- The GrabPass utilized by AudioLink has been removed!
-We use the new `VRCShader.SetGlobalTexture` to expose a globally available texture now.
-This is an improvement to stability and performance.
-Existing shaders should still be compatible with new versions of AudioLink.
-- The camera used by AudioLink to provide audio data to udon (using the Experimental Audio Readback feature) will now be disabled when it isn't needed, which should improve performance a bit.
-- When using an AudioLinkController, the values selected in the AudioLink inspector are now respected, instead of the controller overriding them on initialization.
-(Thanks, 3)
-- Be consistent with swizzling in AudioLink shaders, use 'xyzw' everywhere.
-- Removed uses of SetProgramVariable and SendCustomEvent throughout AudioLink code.
-(Thanks, 3)
-- Use VRCShader.PropertyToID instead of strings for better performance.
-(Thanks, 3)
-### Bugfixes
-- Issue [191](https://github.com/llealloo/vrc-udon-audio-link/issues/191) and [186](https://github.com/llealloo/vrc-udon-audio-link/issues/186) have been fixed.
-(Thanks, 3)
-- Remove some old profiling code that could have a very slight impact on performance.
-(Thanks, 3)
-- Fix the "Link all sound reactive objects to this AudioLink" button, which was broken when using UdonSharp 1.x.
-(Thanks, 3)
-- Fix some minor inconsistencies in documentation.

 ## Updating world projects from version 2.8 or lower? (...first time setup? please see next section)
 0. If you are trying to upgrade an avatar project, **DO NOT** follow the steps below.
 Instead, see the next section.
 1. Before upgrading your project, **MAKE A BACKUP**!
 The latest version of AudioLink changes many things - better safe than sorry.